|

 December issue was already on stands in November.
 The recording

-Walter Goehr and Noel Mewton-Wood decided to play an abridged version
+Goehr and Noel Mewton-Wood decided to play an abridged version of

-the long orchestral part is omitted as well.
-If you want to hear
+in the score is reduced.
+If you want to hear the extensive version

-the extensive version of the second movement, there is as an example
+of the second movement, there is as an example, take the recording

-the recording made by EMI with Sylvia Kersenbaum and Jean Martinon
+made by EMI with Sylvia Kersenbaum and Jean Martinon from 1972.

 The shorter version of Mewton-Wood and Goehr has a more sober style,